stfc/st2-cloud-pack/README.md

-`security.group.list` - Action to list security groups and their properties for a given project `security.group.rule.create` - Action to create a new rule for a given security group `server.list` - Action to list server properties given some criteria `subnet.create` - Action to create an Openstack subnet `user.get.email` - Action to get a user's email address given their Name/ID
+`security.group.list` - Action to list security groups and their properties for a given project `security.group.rule.create` - Action to create a new rule for a given security group `server.list` - Action to list server properties given some criteria `volume.list` - Action to list volume properties given some criteria `subnet.create` - Action to create an Openstack subnet `user.get.email` - Action to get a user's email address given their Name/ID